lakshaykamat/obsidian-academic-vault/Semester 4/R Programming/Unit 1/Objects/DataFrame.md

 # Data Frame in R
-In R, a data frame is a two-dimensional data structure that stores tabular data in rows and columns, where each column can contain different data types.
-Data frames are a versatile and widely used structure for handling and analyzing datasets.
+In R, a data frame is a ==two-dimensional data structure that stores tabular data in rows and columns, where each column can contain different data types.== Data frames are a versatile and widely used structure for handling and analyzing datasets.
 Here's a detailed explanation of data frames in R using markdown features:

 ## Data Frames in R